ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 > *Tip: Always use the singleton pattern for ***`CxxMirror`***.
 It guarantees stability, thread-safe lazy initialization, and provides a predictable reflective universe.*

-**Note:** Every registration you make using the builder pattern is collected into the `CxxMirror` as an `rtl::Function` object.
+Every registration you make using the builder pattern is collected into the `CxxMirror` as an `rtl::Function` object.
 The `CxxMirror` forms the backbone of RTL.
 Every type, function, or method you register ultimately gets encapsulated into this single object, serving as the gateway to query, introspect, and instantiate all registered types at runtime.

-## Getting Started with Registration
+## Getting Started with Registration 📝

 The fundamental pattern of registration in RTL is a **builder combination**.
 You chain together parts to declare what you are reflecting, and then call `.build()` to complete it.